musekorea/musekorea/README.md

 <h3>About me</h3>

- - I live in Beijing with 5 cats🙀 and 1 dogs🐶
+ - I live in Beijing with 5 cats🙀 and 1 dog🐶
  - Love music and math ❤
  - <i>Currently</i> : Web Developer at Codeme.Co.,Ltd in Beijing
  - *Previously* : Professional Musician